D3R/gulp-bundle/README.md

-# gulp-bundle
+# Gulp asset bundler

 Moves assets into the web directory based on a config file.
 This is so that by specifying a config in composer packages and locally in a folder we can move all relevant files needed for the site frontend into the relevant directories.

-## Config file:
+## Config file

 The main thing that you'll need to know about this plugin is how to create your config files.

-There should always be the 3 keys javascript, css, and assets.
-These have been kept separate in case of any future development and if they get handled differently in the future.
+There should always be the 3 keys: javascript, css, and assets.
+These have been kept separate in case of any future development because they get handled differently in the future.
 For now however there is no difference between these keys.

 The rest of the set up involves a key pair set up.